kylesuzuki/azure-prereq/README.md

 </p>

 <h1>Azure Account and Storage Lab: File Management and Resource Group Operations</h1>
-Learn how to set up an Azure account, create a resource group, and manage file storage.
+Learn how to set up an Azure account, create a resource group, and manage file storage in this beginner-friendly tutorial.
 Explore tasks such as uploading, editing, and downloading files within the Azure Portal.
-Practice proper resource management by deleting the resource group and verifying its successful removal.<br />
+Practice proper resource management by deleting the resource group and verifying its successful removal.
+This tutorial aims to introduce basic concepts of Azure storage accounts while providing a step-by-step walkthrough.<br />

 <h2>List Summary</h2>